Embrace history and culture in a mini Amsterdam

 Often likened to a miniature version of Amsterdam, Haarlem has a similarly picturesque old-world charm, with cobbled streets, winding waterways and gabled houses.
 Though rich with historic architecture, it’s a lively city packed with culture, nightlife, dining hotspots and some of the best shopping streets in the country.
 All that vivid history inspires plenty of entrepreneurial vision too, with young digital businesses and agencies gravitating to Haarlem, while rejuvenation is a key characteristic (just look at the Jopenkerk, a former church in the centre, transformed into a thriving brewery, café and restaurant).

 Residential areas in this compact city are well-connected to the centre, so travelling distances are at a minimum (just a short bike ride).
-The city is directly across from the North Sea beaches and Amsterdam is a mere 15-minute train journey away.
+The city is directly across from the North Sea beaches (easily reachable by bike) and the centre of Amsterdam is a mere 15-minute train journey away.

 - Best of both worlds, between beach and city A prime location for residents who want it all, Haarlem is close to the vibrant centre of Amsterdam as well as the beach and countryside.

-- A cosy miniature city Haarlem mirrors much of what Amsterdam has to offer, but on a smaller scale.
-With striking architecture that inspired Golden Age painters, and a cosy, village-like atmosphere, the city truly encapsulates the meaning of the Dutch word ‘gezellig’.
+- Beautiful historic city centre Haarlem mirrors much of what Amsterdam has to offer, but on a smaller scale.
+With striking architecture that inspired Golden Age painters, and a cosy, village-like atmosphere, the city truly encapsulates the meaning of the Dutch word gezellig.

 - Excellent shopping and restaurants The elegant city centre is regarded as the shopping capital of the Netherlands, offering international designer fashion, chain stores, independent boutiques and stylish interiors stores.
 Dining culture is also incredibly strong.
 There’s a broad selection of restaurants and cafés with new establishments opening all the time, spurred on by the city’s entrepreneurial spirit.